 Values are ideals in life that mean something to a certain person or group of people.
 Values shape the way people live their lives, how they interact with others and how they feel about themselves.
 Values are learned, usually passed down from generation to generation.
-However, a family may decide to create new values depending upon what they find important in their own family.
+However, a family or individual may decide to create new values depending upon what they find important in their own life.

 Creating a Value System